HivaMohammadzadeh1/Presentations/README.md

 # Presentations
-This Repository includes some of the presentations and tutorials I have made
+This Repository includes some of the presentations and tutorials I have made.